Children's Homes

 Ebenezer Grace Children's Home

 Ebenezer Grace Children’s Home (EGCH) was the first of the Ebenezer homes, opening it’s doors in 2010 with one child.
 There have been many changes since then.
-Year-by-year the number of children, staff, and ministry continue to grow–often more than 40 children.
+Year-by-year the number of children, staff, and ministry continue to grow, at times more than 40 children.

 These children come from various backgrounds, tribes, and subcultures.
-Some are counted as “cursed” acoording to tribal conditions–even condemned to a death sentence.
+Some are counted as “cursed” acoording to tribal conditions, even condemned to death.
 Others were abandoned as infants.
-Regardless of what their history, we believe that God gave each value and has a future for each child.
+Regardless of their history, we believe that God gave value and purpose for each one.
 We are thankful that for however long they remain with us, that we have the opportunity to be a part of their story, and for them to become part of our family.

 Lantu's Home of Hidden Treasures

 Lantu’s Home of Hidden Treasures (Lantu’s Home) opened in October 2015.
 As with the beginnings of any ministry, it was birthed in the hearts of others long before the first child arrived.
 For Argaw and Rachel Ayele, the impression of Lantu’s (EGCH’s first child) life and death left a burden for future ministry.
-They had a heart to help others–like Lantu–with disabilities and special needs.
+They had a heart to help others–like Lantu with disabilities and special needs.
 Meanwhile in Florida, Suzanne Scheuble, had a passion and vision to be a part of a children’s home serving both those with special needs and typically developing children.
-The two ideas intersected as a collaborative effort to reach a segment of the culture–with the love of Jesus–that was negelected and devalued.
+The two ideas intersected as a collaborative effort to start what became Lantu’s Home.

 “There was a set of twins whose mother had died during childbirth, a girl with cerebral palsy who couldn’t quite meet your gaze, but she smiled, and not just a little smile but a big wide grin, when I ran my fingers through her hair and rubbed her head.
 These babies and special needs kiddos are cared for by sweet, amazing women who the team calls mamas.
 They gently and patiently feed the children, change them, bathe them, lay them down for naps, and shower them with love.
 It was hard to leave Lantu’s house, I was the last one out.”